18z/saiyan-glass/README.md

 ### Show Case

-* Screenshot of Desktop, our goal is to let Saiyan Scouter found analyze the url.
+* Screenshot of Desktop, our goal is to let Saiyan Scouter find and analyze the url.
 ![screenshot](pic/test.jpg)

 * Saiyan did found the url and show the url title.